zacanger/dotfiles/README.md

   a fresh computer.
 They're installed from by the setup scripts.
 * On fresh Linux machines, I first sync `~/Dropbox/z`, then run each block in `~/bin/new-linux.sh` separately.
+* Unless otherwise noted, everything here is under the LGPL-3.0 license.